CanevottiAlessia/miR-RF/README.md

 ### Input Requirements

-The application accepts RNAfold output files as inputs, structured in the following format:
+- The application accepts RNAfold output files as inputs, structured in the following format:
 1. Header line starting with ">";
 2. Sequence, reported with A, G, C and U letters;
 3. MFE structure, reported within round brackets;
 4. Ensemble structure, with energy reported in square brackets;
 5. Centroid structure, with its energy and the minimal base-pair distance to all the structures in the thermodynamic ensemble, reported in curly brackets;
 6. Frequency of MFE structure in ensemble and ensemble diversity.

-- Multi-FASTA format is also supported.
+- Multi-FASTA format is also supported;

 In order to obtain the appropriate input for miR-RF, you can install RNAfold Vienna package on your machine, by running: